abdel-irahhoten/angular-unit-testing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

+## Instal node modules

+Run `npm install` or `yarn install` to bundle the needed modules.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests